supryantowp/laravel-template/README.md

 A barebones Laravel App.

-This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-laravel) article - check it out.
+This application supports the [Getting Started with Laravel on Heroku](https://devcenter.heroku.com/articles/getting-started-with-laravel) article - check it out.

 ## Running Locally